 Targets: There are no agreed common environmental targets for D8 according to the conceptual use of targets as expressed in the Common Understanding document (i.e. as "operational tools", such as necessary levels of reduction in each pressure at its sources).

 Status assessment if possible (link to Art.
-8 and maps): Information/conclusions on status of D8 (overall) or the assessed common indicators will be included here until 2018.
+8 and maps): The Indicator Factsheet on D8 (see Annex I) presents initial results for a preliminary status assessment.

-In Annex X, an Indicator Factsheet on the following indicator for D8 is included:
+In Annex I, an Indicator Factsheet on the following indicator for D8 is included:

 Concentrations of contaminants in accordance with WFD (RBSP), EQS Directive (Priority Substances) and BSIMAP.